marcopolov2/squishy/README.md

    - "avif"
    - "heif"
    - "jxl"
-4. **No Database Hosting** - Squishy does not currently use a hosted database.
+4. **No Database Hosting** - Squishy does not currently use a hosted database, but a local JSON file.

 ## 🤖 **AI Assistance**